 The process takes preparation, evaluation, and thorough counseling to inform the patients about what to expect.
 In general, an IVF cycle takes approximately 6-8 weeks from start of a menstrual cycle and ending in pregnancy test with two active weeks (appointments and egg retrieval) in the middle.
 At Pacific NW Fertility, we will tailor the treatment to your needs and walk you through the process each step of the way.

 The success of an in vitro fertilization procedure depends upon the patients undergoing treatment.
 Success rates depend on age, fertility diagnosis, personal history, ovarian reserve testing, and other evaluations.
-The pregnancy rates at Pacific NW Fertility are consistently among the highest reported in the United States.
+At Pacific NW Fertility, we are proud of our consistently high success rates.
 Part of the process of IVF is understanding success rates for each individual patient and Pacific NW Fertility is dedicated to providing the highest chance of success for each patient depending on that patient’s individual situation.

 There are two options for fertilizing eggs after the egg retrieval.
 Either conventional insemination or intracytoplasmic sperm injection (ICSI).